-Торіс Stage 2 Module 5a Assessment GSP Leadership and management methods reference Learning objective By the end of the training period trainees will, in respect of leadership and management, be able to: analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of skills demonstrate the attitudes and behaviours necessary for professional practice as a consultant clinical so complexities, uncertainties and tensions of professional practice at this level. - h the Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to their professional practice in relation to good laboratory management explain the concepts of good laboratory practice summarise the process of management and being managed describing the criteria and process for laboratory accreditation describing the criteria and process for laboratory accreditation describe and explain quality system management and accreditation (UKAS, ISO) describe and explain test validation and verification and related quality assurance processes how the appraisal process works the process of clinical audit the importance of clinical governance and delivery of high-quality standards in haematology the oncept of clinical risk management and procedures designed to minimise risks the oncept of clinical risk management and procedures designed to minimise risks the importance of patient consent to use data or specimens for ethically approved research or teaching an up to date knowledge of the organisation of NHS and allied organisations the role of the Care Quality Commission (CQC) the role of the Care Quality Commission (CQC) the roles of 'arm's length bodies' involved in health protection including the Public Health England (PHE), Food Standards Agency (FSA), MHRA and NICE demonstrate: an understanding of the Data Protection Act familiarity with requirements for patient confidentiality and the Caldicott principles current: employment law; staff appointment procedures; related issues including equality and diversity legislation; European Working Time Directive requirements; FRCPath Part 2, WPBA 1, 2, 3, 5 career progression; Technical skills and procedures remuneration scales and banding of laboratory scientific staff.
-By the end of the training period the trainee will be able to demonstrate a critical understanding of current relevant research, theory and knowledge and its application to the performance, adaptation and mastery of the following skills to: demonstrate awareness of organisation and structure of a haematology laboratory including: staffing and financial issues planning implementation of policies and rotas implement these criteria WPBA, MSF 1,2, 5 define how to undertake searches apply the principles of confidentiality and their implementation in terms of clinical practice understand data protection, patient confidentiality and information governance.
-Clinical skills By the end of the training period the trainee will be able to apply knowledge of leadership and management to perform, adapt and master the clinical skills necessary to manage the appropriate laboratory diagnostic repertoire and research and innovation programmes to maintain a cutting-edge diagnostic service.
+Topic Stage 2 Module 2a: Assessment methods GSP reference Leadership and management illetillous reference Learning objective By the end of the training period trainees will, in respect of leadership and management, be able to analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of skills and demonstrate the attitudes and behaviours necessary for professional practice as a consultant clinical so cientist dealing wit h the complexities, uncertainties and tensions of professional practice at this level.
+T EDOD (I D) 14005 Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and FRCPath Part 1, 2, 3, 5 synthesise relevant knowledge and its application to their professional practice in relation to: 2, WPBA good laboratory management - explain the concepts of good laboratory practice summarise the process of management and being managed the private and process for left particular and distributions. the criteria and process for laboratory accreditation describe and explain quality explain management and accreditation (LIKAS, ISO) describe and explain quality system management and accreditation (UKAS, ISO) describe and explain test validation and varification and related quality assurance processes. describe and explain test validation and verification and related quality assurance processes box the appraisal process works. how the appraisal process works the process of clinical audit the importance of clinical reverse and delivery of high quality standards in importance and delivery of high quality standards in importance and delivery of high quality standards in importance. the importance of clinical governance and delivery of high-quality standards in immunology: the concept of clinical risk management and procedures designed to minimise risks the importance of patient consent to use data or specimens for ethically approved research or teaching an up-to-date knowledge of the organisation of NHS and allied organisations: the healthcare structures the role of the Care Quality Commission (CQC) - the roles of 'arm's length bodies' involved in health protection including the Public Health England (PHE), Food Standards Agency (FSA), MHRA and NICE demonstration of: a working knowledge of laboratory data entry and retrieval and surveillance systems an understanding of the Data Protection Act familiarity with requirements for patient confidentiality and the Caldicott principles an understanding of: - employment law staff appointment procedures 1 related issues including equality and diversity legislation

+European working time directive requirements career progression remuneration scales and banding of laboratory scientific staff.
+Technical skills and procedures By the end of the training period the trainee will be able to demonstrate a critical understanding of current relevant research, theory and knowledge and its application to the performance, adaptation and mastery of the following skills to: • demonstrate awareness of organisation and structure of an immunology laboratory including: - staffing and financial issues - planning - implementation of policies and rotas - implement these criteria • use constructive listening, mentoring, and appraisal skills • use personal appraisal constructively • audit and evaluate: - personal and departmental activities - existing and new tests, techniques or clinical services • demonstrate good presentation skills, good public speaking and organisation of teaching • search electronic databases and use the internet as a learning and communication resource - demonstrate competent use of database, word processing and statistics programmes - define how to undertake searches WPBA 1, 2, 3, 5 Clinical skills apply the principles of confidentiality and their implementation in terms of clinical practice.
+By the end of the training period the trainee will be able to apply knowledge of leadership and management to perform, adapt and master the clinical skills necessary to manage: the appropriate laboratory diagnostic repertoire and research and innovation programmes to maintain a cutting edge diagnostic service.
 WPBA 3, 4